samestrin/llm-interface/docs/APIKEYS.md

 ## DeepSeek

-The DeepSeek API is commercial and does will require a credit card.
+The DeepSeek API is commercial and required a credit card or debit card to get started.

 - https://platform.deepseek.com/api_keys